andikleen/pmu-tools/README.md

 available as a standalone program.
 - A "toplev.py" tool to do cycle composition for a workload, that is measure where in the CPU pipe line the bottleneck occurs.
+- A tool to manage and compute uncore events on Intel Xeon E5 2600 series (SandyBridge EP) cpus.
+This can be useful to monitor power management, IO bandwidth, memory bandwidth, QPI (interconnect) traffic, cache hit rates and other metrics. ucevent automatically generates event descriptions for the perf uncore driver and pretty print the output.
 - A variety of tools for plotting and post processing perf stat -I1000 -x, or toplev.py -I1000 -x, interval measurements.
 - A plot tool to plot perf stat -Ixxx -x, or toplev.py -Ixxx -x, output